International Citizens Insurance Logo

 A multi-trip, or annual travel insurance plan, is ideal for individuals who take multiple trips abroad within a year.

-Instead of purchasing separate policies for each trip, this plan provides continuous coverage for an unlimited number of trips within that period.
+Instead of purchasing separate policies for each trip, this plan provides continuous coverage for unlimited trips within that period.

 Group Travel Plan